ihmeuw-msca/OneMod/docs/user_guide/core_concepts.rst

 :py:meth:`~onemod.stage.base.Stage.fit`, or
 :py:meth:`~onemod.stage.base.Stage.predict` methods are evaluated.
-For example, stages using the :py:attr:`~onemod.stage.base.Stage.groupby` attribute might concatenate `subset` predictions, or stages using the :py:attr:`~onemod.stage.base.Stage.crossby` attribute might ensemble `paramset` predictions based on out-of-sample performance.
-The :py:attr:`~onemod.stage.base.Stage.collect_after` attribute contains the names of any methods that require submodel collection via the stage's :py:meth:`~onemod.stage.base.Stage.collect` method.
+For example, stages using the :py:attr:`~onemod.stage.base.Stage.groupby` attribute might concatenate the predictions corresponding to each data subset, or stages using the :py:attr:`~onemod.stage.base.Stage.crossby` attribute might ensemble the predictions corresponding to each parameter set based on out-of-sample performance.
+The stage :py:attr:`~onemod.stage.base.Stage.collect_after` attribute contains the names of any methods that require submodel collection via the stage's :py:meth:`~onemod.stage.base.Stage.collect` method.